Showcase Terms And Conditions

 • Receive one complimentary life coaching “Advancing Yourself” session – including personality, passion, and values assessment.
 Schedule your session within one calendar year.

-• Be displayed on the respective page on the program’s website www.battleoftheteal.org
+• Be displayed on the respective page of the expressions gallery for the respective year https://battleoftheteal.myportfolio.com/

 • Be acknowledged within the margins of Battle of the Teal’s Yearbook for the current season.